About me

 Brum

-I moved to Birmingham in 2024.
+I moved to Birmingham (UK) around 1 ½ years ago.
 I am currently pretending to be retired.

 Cycling in Birmingham seems a daunting – and dangerous – prospect, so I’m yet to attempt it (the bike remains in a friend’s garage in Cambridge).